FatihKoz/DisposableBasic/README.md

 Presence checks has an AUTO option (default), this enables checking both networks initially and continues on the one which the pilot is online.
 If you are operating only on one network, selecting it from settings is still the best choice (to reduce server load and unnecessary traffic) but if you allow both then leave the setting at AUTO and provide two custom profile fields for your pilots to fill in their network ID's.
 System is designed to check ID's existence too to reduce traffic and server load.

 System will save individual checks in a separate table which is cleaned up periodically and saves the results as new pirep field values. `network-online` (identified/selected network), `network-presence-check` (ratio of presence), `network-callsign-check` (ratio of callsign usage), `network-callsign-used` (used callsign or callsigns during flight) are the slugs used for those pirep fields.

+When oAuth is enabled for IVAO/VATSIM, presence checks can be done by obtained Network IDs, and custom profile fields will not be required/used.

 ## Stable Approach Plugin Support